 Memory foam mattresses are known for their ability to contour to the body.
 Well, they do the same with adjustable beds.
 They flex easily, they match the shape of the base, and they don’t sacrifice any of the comfort while doing so.

 The runner up is the latex mattress.
-These ones are also 100% foam, and, you’ve guessed it, work beautifully with adjustable beds.
-So, why the second position for the latex?
+These ones are 100% natural rubber, and, you’ve guessed it, work beautifully with adjustable beds.
+So, why the are latex mattresses in second place?

 Well, truth be told, they are a bit less flexible than memory foam mattresses, and the sleeping feeling is different.
 When paired up with an adjustable base, people say that it feels a bit buoyant.